-Back in the days when Montreal had 50 inhabitants and was known as fortress Ville-Marie, the existence of today’s megacity seemed to be doomed.
-The number of French settlers on the Canadian coast steadily decreased due to Iroquois raids and thus, Governor Paul Chomedey de Maisonneuve was left with no other choice than to sail back to France and to promise to return with at least 100 men.
+Back in the day, when Montreal had 50 inhabitants and was known as fortress Ville-Marie, the existence of today’s megacity seemed to be doomed.
+The number of French settlers on the Canadian coast steadily decreased due to Iroquois raids, and thus, Governor Paul Chomedey de Maisonneuve was left with no other choice than to sail back to France and to promise to return with at least 100 men.

-His promise became known as the chapter “La Grande Recrue” in the French-Canadian history after his ship had returned with new colonists in 1653 ensuring the survival of the settlement henceforth.
+His promise became known as the chapter “La Grande Recrue” in the French-Canadian history, after his ship had returned with new colonists in 1653, ensuring the survival of the settlement henceforth.
 In addition to 94 men, 24 years of age on average, 14 young women also came to New France.
 As it turns out, I’m distantly related to one of them – the then 16-year-old Marie Lorgueil…

 Yeah, I was also very surprised to learn about my personal (albeit very distant) connection to the first French Canadians just a few days ago.
-But let me start right from the beginning.
+But let me start from the beginning.

-Now and then – this term can span hundreds or thousands of years – DNA replication results in a mutation, which is nothing other than a copying error which is then passed on to the following generations.
+Now and then – this term can span hundreds or thousands of years – DNA replication results in a mutation, which is nothing other than a copying error that is then passed on to the following generations.
 When any two individuals are compared, a smaller number of mutations in their mtDNA indicates a closer relationship.
 As the mutations are extremely rare, it is thus possible to look much further back in time than with autosomal DNA.

-The more detailed analysis of mitochondrial DNA by FTDNA reveals not only which particular haplogroup you belong to, but also the names of all individuals in the database with the same maternal lineage.
+The more detailed analysis of mitochondrial DNA by FTDNA reveals not only which particular haplogroup you belong to, but also the names of all individuals in the database with the same matrilineal lineage.
 Since there are also differences within a haplogroup, DNA matches are presented in “genetic distances”.
 A genetic distance of 1 means that mtDNA of two individuals differs only by a single mutation in the 16569 base pairs.
 Matches with a genetic distance of 4 or more are not displayed in the database.

 When my mtDNA results came back at the beginning of October, I learned that I belonged to the T1a haplogroup, a subgroup of T1.